pyroscope/weeplug/README.md

 # weeplug

-A collection of WeeChat Python plugins.
+A collection of WeeChat Python scripts.

 ## Installation